Map of Kashmir, India / Pakistan

 You are free to

-use above map for educational purposes, please refer to the Nations Online Project.
+use above map for educational purposes (fair use).
+Please refer to the Nations Online Project.

 More about Kashmir